-- 1. Governors will ensure they and all school staff, including volunteers, are trained at least annually in respect of safeguarding.
-Governors will also consider what other bespoke training, for example PREVENT, would enable them to fulfil their governance obligations. - 2.
-At least one Governor should be trained in Cyber Security to be able to review the 'Filtering and Monitoring' process Meeting digital and technology standards in schools and colleges Cyber security standards for schools and colleges Gov. UK (www.gov.uk)
+1. Governors will ensure they and all school staff, including volunteers, are trained at least annually in respect of safeguarding.
+Governors will also consider what other

+2. At least one Governor should be trained in Cyber Security to be able to review the 'Filtering and Monitoring' process Meeting digital and technology standards in schools and colleges - Cyber security standards for schools and colleges - Guidance - GOV.UK (www.gov.uk)